 On the other hand, some investors who believe that it is possible to beat the market by superior stock selection opt to invest in another class of funds that track non-cap weighted strategies--popularly known as smart beta.

 Non-cap weighted indexes try to choose stocks that have a better chance of risk-return performance, which is based on specific fundamental characteristics, or a mix of other such characteristics.

 This area offers many different investment choices, such as simplest equal-weighting, fundamental weighting and volatility/momentum based weighting methodologies; however, not all of these strategies can deliver superior results.

 Fund Sponsor & Index

-Managed by Blackrock, CRBN has amassed assets over $431.37 million, making it one of the larger ETFs in the World ETFs.
-This particular fund seeks to match the performance of the MSCI ACWI Low Carbon Target Index before fees and expenses.
+The fund is sponsored by Blackrock.
+It has amassed assets over $1.14 billion, making it one of the larger ETFs in the World ETFs.
+Before fees and expenses, CRBN seeks to match the performance of the MSCI ACWI Low Carbon Target Index.